radar/by_star/README.markdown

 # by_*

-by_* (byStar) is a plugin that allows you to find ActiveRecord objects given certain date objects.
+by_* (by_star) is a plugin that allows you to find ActiveRecord objects given certain date objects.
 This was originally crafted for only finding objects within a given month, but now has extended out to much more.
 It now supports finding objects for:

 * A given year
 * A given month